 - this timeframe is not a guarantee of the ability of the program to place a student in a given core clerkship/elective. - 8.
 Students approved to defer taking USMLE Step 1 are nonetheless required to participate in all of the Block 8 (Synthesis) part 2 and Block 9 (Transition to Clerkships) course activities.
-The content and skills in Block 8 part 2 and Block 9 are in the curriculum only once per year, so a student intending to begin Phase 2 at any time during the 2023-2024 year must participate in all required dates. - 9.
+The content and skills in Block 8 part 2 and Block 9 are in the curriculum only once per year, so a student intending to begin Phase 2 at any time during the 2024-2025 year must participate in all required dates.
+Block 8 part 2 and block 9 are time-intensive courses. - 9.
 Any student who defers taking Step 1 is required to meet with their student affairs/academic advisor or learning specialist to design a study plan that must be approved by the designated student affairs staff/faculty/dean and must include the components of #2 above.
 A projected USMLE Step 1 exam date must be provided.
 Any changes to the student's approved Step 1 exam date must be reported to the student's academic advisor or learning specialist. - 10.
-Failure to communicate promptly and reliably during the student's designated study period and/or failure to follow guidance by student affairs staff (i.e. academic skills specialists, advisors, leads, etc.) may result in a professionalism form pursuant to the Standards (APPS).
+Failure to communicate promptly and reliably during the student's designated study period and/or failure to follow guidance by student affairs staff (i.e., academic skills specialists, advisors, leads, etc.) may result in a professionalism form pursuant to the Standards (APPS).
 See the APPS for additional details.
-Please review the 2022-2023 College of Medicine's policy on Sitting for Step 1 (Section IV.B.) - 11.
-If a student does not enroll in any credit bearing course work during a single term, the deferral will constitute a Leave of Absence.
-For more information on Leaves of Absence, go here, see Section VIII of the APPS: https://medicine.uic.edu/wp-content/uploads/2022/08/2022-08-05-APPS-with-Joint-Degree-Appendix-to-post-2022-23-.pdf - Such students will be required to make an official request for a Leave of Absence to the Office of Student Affairs for approval through the College Committee on Student Promotions. - If a student requires a leave of absence for the summer term of 2023, the LOA start date will be April 24, 2023. - Students will meet with their campus advising team to review the paperwork, financial aid, course registration and healthcare implications of a leave of absence.
+Please review the 2023-2024 College of Medicine's policy on Sitting for Step 1 (Section IV.B.) - 11.
+If a student does not register for any credit bearing course work during a single term, the deferral will constitute a Leave of Absence.
+For more information on Leaves of Absence, go here, see Section VIII of the APPS: APPS 2023-24 - Such students will be required to make an official request for a Leave of Absence to the Office of Student Affairs for approval through the College Committee on Student Promotions. - If a student requires a leave of absence for the summer term of 2024, the LOA start date will be April 22, 2024. - Students will meet with their campus advising team to review the paperwork, financial aid, course registration and healthcare implications of a leave of absence.